 Protecting one’s work online has been a herculean task.
-In times like these, owning the copyright alone won’t help you against illegal downloads.
-However, licensing your images definitely would, as it forms the core of a sound business practice in photography.
+In times like these, owning the copyright under law alone won’t help you against illegal downloads.
+However, image licensing definitely would, as it forms the core of sound business practice in photography.

-In fact, licensing is one way to earn money as photographer.
-What you do here is that you sell someone the permission to use your work in a certain way in return for some monetary benefits.
-A license is a contract in which the photographer grants specific rights to the client who wants to use your image(s) for a stipulated amount of time.
-The client is free to use the images in any way that doesn’t go beyond the scope of the agreement.
+A photography license is a contract in which the photographer grants specific rights to the client who wants to use your image(s) for a stipulated amount of time.
+The client is free to use the photos in any way that doesn’t go beyond the scope of the agreement.
 Sounds simple, right?

 While there are legalities associated with it, it isn’t rocket science.
-Learn how to license photos, make a contract, grant the client the rights to use your images and once the contract ends, the client can no more use your images.
-The flip-side, however is that this rarely happens.
+Learn how to license photos, make a contract, grant the client the rights to use your images, and once the contract ends, the client can make no more use your images.
+The flip-side, however, is that this rarely happens.
 In most cases, the moment the client receives the images, everything spirals out of control.

 What is a License?

-Commercial rights enable the buyer to use your images for commercial purposes?—?in communications designed to sell their own products or services such as a catalog, brochure or on some other form of advertisement.
+Commercial rights enable the buyer to use your images for commercial purposes in communications designed to sell their products or services such as a catalog, brochure, or on some other form of advertisement.

-Things like personal websites, blogs, school newsletters and other media where your image will not be used specifically as a part of a for-profit / money-making activity come under Non-Commercial rights.
+Things like personal websites, blogs, school newsletters, and other media where your image will not be explicitly used as a part of a for-profit/money-making activity come under Non-Commercial rights.

-Also known as Serial Rights, this is when you grant an exclusive permission to use a specific image to a client.
-You may or may not want to do this, since “exclusive” means you will not be able to resell that image to any other at a later time.
+Also known as Serial Rights, this is when you grant proprietary permission to use a specific image to a client.
+You may or may not want to do this since “exclusive” means you will not be able to resell that image to any other at a later time.

-First rights constitute the permission to use the image first off and then you are free to resell your image at a later time.
-This typically applies to publications, newspapers, and magazines.
+First rights constitute the permission to use the image first off, and then you are free to resell your image at a later time.
+This image license typically applies to publications, newspapers, and magazines.
 When you want to sell photos to top photography magazines, consider granting them first rights.
 This type of photography license will give you the maximum flexibility once the publication has used your photograph.

 Non-exclusive rights mean that you can sell your images to more than one person or entity.
 Include a clause wherein your client cannot further resell your images and make sure you understand the difference between exclusive and non-exclusive rights, so as not to make the wrong photo licensing agreement.

 One Time Use

 One time use is probably the best way to go in terms of licensing from the photographer’s perspective.
-This license agreement lets you sell the right to use your image one time only, for one specific purpose to a client.
+This photography licensing contract lets you sell the right to use your image one time only, for one specific purpose to a client.

-“Rights managed,” is a little more complicated but is probably the best way for photographers to license their images.
-Most stock photo websites use this model, wherein images have very specific restrictions on use and different fees associated with each use.
-Rights Manages Images enable both the photographer and the client to arrive that the best fit of usage and exclusivity and do a license agreement based on the same.
+“Rights managed” is a little more complicated but is probably the best way for photographers to get into an image license agreement.
+Most image licensing websites use this model, wherein images have particular restrictions on use and different fees associated with each use.
+Rights Managed Images enable both the photographer and the client to arrive that the best fit of usage and exclusivity and do a photography license agreement based on the same.
 Here the client can use for additional purposes but mention it in the contract.
 If not, then they have to negotiate with the photographer for the same.

-If you are looking to gain exposure or simply contribute your images so that anyone can use them, Creative Commons licences let you define the level of access you give others to use your photos.
-A lot of photographers use Creative Commons as a marketing strategy to bring exposure to their work through platforms like Flickr, Unsplash etc as it lets your images be seen by a wide audience.
+If you are looking to gain exposure or contribute your images so that anyone can use them, Creative Commons licenses let you define the level of access you give others to use your photos.
+A lot of photographers use Creative Commons as a marketing strategy to bring exposure to their work through platforms like Flickr as it lets a broad audience see your images.

 Putting together a Licensing Agreement